Reaksoft/docs-2.4.4/sources/customize/auth-script.md

 # Writing a Custom Authentication Script

-In this document we walk through the steps of writing a script to implement OTP authentication using [Twilio](http://twilio.com) to send an SMS code to implement a two-step out-of-band authentication mechanism.
+In this document we walk through the steps of writing a script to implement OTP authentication using [Twilio](http://twilio.com) to send an SMS code for a two-step out-of-band authentication mechanism.

 Fields in Custom Script: